Vertiam/adc-simulator/README.md

 ### 3. Bit Depth & Quantization Levels

-Bit depth (also called resolution) determines how many discrete levels the ADC can produce.
-The formula is:
+Bit depth determines how many discrete levels the ADC can produce:

 ```
 Number of levels = 2ⁿ    (where n = number of bits)